-Coarse/angular grit should be placed in multiple locations on the project site to allow easy access to an essential dietary requirement as well as offering suitable high points.
-Each grit station should be recorded by GPS to allow the project team to regularly monitor their use.
+Coarse/angular grit is placed in multiple locations on the project site to allow easy access to an essential dietary requirement as well as offering suitable high points.
+Each grit station is recorded by GPS to allow the project team to regularly monitor their use.
+In summary: